 If an external user who previously had access to a site was blocked from viewing the site by a domain’s classic Sites sharing options, it's possible that they may regain viewing access to the newly converted site based on the domain’s Drive sharing options.
 This will happen if the classic Sites sharing options do not allow external sharing, but the Drive sharing options do.

 Personal account owners of Google Workspace classic sites will be treated as if they were editors of the classic site.
-Personal account owners will become editors of a converted new site (assuming there is at least one user, including a super admin, who is eligible to become the owner of the converted new site draft).
+Personal account owners will become editors of a converted new site (assuming there is at least one user, including a super admin, who is eligible to become the owner of the converted draft new site).
 If there are only Personal account owners of a Google Workspace site, the super admins will be the only users who receive a Takeout export.
 No personal account user will receive a Takeout export of a Google Workspace site.

 Determining site ownership.
 You can check if your site is managed by a Google Workspace account by checking its Sites URL.
 If the URL includes a domain name after "sites.google.com," then it's a Google Workspace site.
 Examples of Google Workspace sites would be sites.google.com/my-domain.com/my-site and sites.google.com/a/my-domain.com/my-site, where the site is managed by my-domain.com.